IMA-WorldHealth/bhima/docs/en/stock-management/accounting/index.md

 57 | Cash | asset
 601 | Purchases of Goods | expense
 603 | Variation of Goods | expense

+The actual accounts may vary in practice with multiple sub accounts for taxes, shipping and handling, etc, but these accounts are representative for the examples that follow.

 ------